Augustinian Academy (Staten Island)

 The Augustinian Academy on Staten Island, New York, was founded on May 30, 1899, in conjunction with the new Roman Catholic parish of Our Lady of Good Counsel, both by the Augustinian Friars.
-The academy expanded in 1926 and closed in 1969, adding about 250 priests to the Augustinian order.
+The academy expanded in 1926 and closed in 1969.
+During its life, it added 245 priests to the Augustinian order.

 History

 The academy's original buildings were first erected for the Visitation Sisters, and were purchased and modified by the Augustinians for educational purposes.
 The academy was dedicated by Archbishop Sebastiano Martinelli on September 10, 1899, and officially opened on September 13 as "The Catholic High School of Richmond Borough".
-This was the first Catholic settlement in Tompkinsville, and the first Mass was said in the neighborhood on November 12, 1899, in McRobert's Hall on Arietta Street.
+This was the first Catholic settlement in Tompkinsville, and the first Mass in the neighborhood was celebrated on November 12, 1899, in McRobert's Hall on Arietta Street, now Victory Boulevard.
 Our Lady of Good Counsel occupied the large chapel in the academy building, along with the small chapel of Our Lady of Consolation, erected in 1902 on Saint Paul's Avenue.